 The Company has no significant concentration of credit risk in relation to any external trade receivables.
 Further details of credit risks on trade receivables are disclosed in Note 8 to the financial statements.

-The carrying amounts of the Company's trade receivables, other receivables, cash at bank and cash represent the Company's maximum exposure to credit risk.
+The carrying amounts of the Company's trade receivables, other receivables, cash and short term deposits represent the Company's maximum exposure to credit risk.
 No other financial assets carry a significant exposure to credit risk.

 Interest rate risk